Online Pharmacy

 It is essential that Xenical patients adopt a moderately low fat diet before they start taking Xenical.
 A moderately low fat diet is one where no more than 30% of calories are derived from fat.
 If you need specific advice on how to reduce your fat intake, please get in touch with us on consultations@theonlineclinic.co.uk

 Occasionally we hear from people that they are not prepared to take Xenical because of the potential gastrointestinal side effects.
 Essentially, if patients stick to the mildly low fat diet then they are unlikely to get side effects which are not manageable.
 Weight loss can be a little slow to start with Xenical but patients normally notice some weight loss in the first few weeks of use.
-A weight loss of around 2 pounds a week is considered a healthy and sustainable weight loss.
+A weight loss of around 2 to 3 pounds per week is considered a healthy and sustainable weight loss.
+A rapid and fast weight loss is not a healthy and sustainable way to lose weight.
+The gradual weight loss promoted by Xenical is double what patients normally achieve with dieting alone and most people who use this product manage to keep the weight off when they cease the treatment.

 We recommend that patients taking Xenical also take a vitamin supplement which contains A, D, E and K as these are fat soluble.
 The supplement should not be taken 2 hours either side of a Xenical capsule so the best time might be around bedtime.